PlatinumSrc/PlatinumSrc/tools/README.txt

     1. Copy or link the .lang files into 'gtksourceview-4/language-specs/' in `/usr/share/` or '~/.local/share/'.

-'platinum':

-    A music tracker to compose .ptm files.

-    1. Enter the 'platinum' folder.
-    2. Run 'make'.
-    3. Run the 'platinum' executable.

-'ptftool':

-    A utility to convert images into the PTF format.

-    1. Enter the 'ptftool' folder.
-    2. Run 'make'.
-    3. Run the 'ptftool' executable (pass --help for instructions).

 'paftool':

     A utility to create and modify PAF archives.